keivan-shah/website/content/posts/LSystem/random_lsystem.md

 The above link does create some cool looking but it's not that fun to create visualizations by hand is it?
 So what if there was an automated visualization with randomly generated rulesets?

 This is the [link](https://ehrenjn.github.io/LSystems/lsystems.html) you are looking for!
-It looks really cool and makes you remember the old-school Desktop Wallpapers that people used to have.
+It looks cool and makes you remember the old-school Desktop Wallpapers that people used to have.

 For now, this is where I leave you.
 I will try to update this post as and when I explore more into the world of `L-Systems`